Sovereign Cloud Manifesto

 You are not collateral damage in someone else's conflict.

 The Sovereign Cloud project offers a prudent backup strategy for your digital life.
-It lets you keep using convenient services while ensuring continuity of access when service provider become unavailable.
+It lets you keep using convenient services while ensuring continuity of access when those services become unavailable.

 By self-hosting your essential data—emails, contacts, passwords, and documents—on inexpensive, globally distributed servers, you create a personal safety net.
 This is about taking real ownership of the 10–20 GB of data that actually runs your daily life.